-The facility was constructed and is operated as described in the application.
+The facility was constructed and is operating as described in the permit application.
 Ambient air quality standards are not threatened at this site.
-There are no active Air Quality compliance or enforcement issues that would prohibit issuance of this permit.
-Issuance of the operating permit is recommended, contingent upon public and EPA reviews.
+There are no active Air Quality compliance or enforcement issues concerning this facility that would prohibit issuance of the permit.
+Issuance of the permit is recommended, contingent upon public and EPA reviews.